On-line meetings have now resumed on Zoom.

 Room 4, above, is where the Wednesday night sessions are usually held.

 What we can't talk about in detail or do topics about

-Whilst anxiety, depression and low mood are extremely broad topics, as the groups are open we cannot talk about literally everything.
-We want people to share in a safe environment, but that also means that others are quite likely to find some material triggering or distressing.
-Please do not discuss in detail at groups specific details of child abuse, sexual abuse, suicide and self harm as other members or even volunteers may find this quite distressing.
-A 1-1 conversation with a facilitator if they consent may be appropriate for a small amount of discussion, but these issues need dealing with in detail by a suitably trained therapist or specialist service.
-You're very welcome to still come to the groups and members with these experiences do attend.
+Anxiety, depression and low mood are extremely broad topics, our groups are open and we want people to share in a safe environment.
+This also means that others are quite likely to find some material triggering or distressing.
+We ask people not to discuss specific details of child abuse, sexual abuse, suicide, and self-harm as other members or even volunteers may find this quite distressing.
+A one to one conversation with a facilitator (if they consent) may be appropriate for a small amount of discussion, but these issues should be discussed with a suitably trained therapist or specialist service.
+You can still come to the group in addition to any specialist therapy you may be having.

 Frequently Asked Questions